tvjsx/trading-vue-js/docs/faq/README.md

 The solution is to use the candle index instead of time, so the gaps are collapsed.
-You can enable index-based mode in the TVJS props or in your data:
+You can enable the index-based mode in the TVJS props or in your data:

 ```js
 "chart": {